STUDIOFRES/fab_workflows/resources/coms/README.md

 - A node.js based Websocket Server
 - A nodejs based websocket client for debugging

+**Important:**
-**Important:** You need to have the Bengesht plugin running in Grasshopper for this to work.
+- You need to have the Bengesht plugin running in Grasshopper for this to work.
+- remember to add `ws:` before ip adress
 ## Install nodejs stuff.

 1. clone repo